lucasktlee/posts/drafts/spa-covenants.md

 The reality is that the purchaser(s) will need the cooperation of the target company’s management to facilitate the debt financing arrangements,<sup><a href="#fn05" id="fref05">5</a></sup> for example by assisting with the preparation of offering memoranda for the debt financing, participating in road shows organized by the arranging banks to market the loans to prospective institutional investors and other banks, providing financial information required under the terms of the debt financing agreements, facilitating the taking of security over the assets of the target company as required by the lenders, and assisting the arranging banks to complete required know-your-customer and anti-money laundering checks.

-I have sometimes seen drafts of the acquisition agreement prepared by seller(s)’ counsel that does not include this pre-closing covenant.
+I have sometimes seen drafts of the acquisition agreement prepared by seller(s)’ counsel that do not include this pre-closing covenant.
 Given that competent purchaser(s)’ counsel in any leveraged buyout transaction will always add this covenant if it isn’t already present,<sup><a href="#fn06" id="fref06">6</a></sup> I find this little exclusion a waste of the parties’ time and energy.

+### Reasonable Best Efforts by Purchaser(s) to Consummate

+The seller(s) will include a pre-closing covenant

 ### Exclusivity

-The exclusivity provision,<sup><a href="" id=""></a></sup>
+The exclusivity provision is a crucial pre-closing covenant that constrains the seller(s) from negotiating with multiple parties for a sale of the target company.<sup><a href="#fn07" id="fref07">7</a></sup> It takes over from the exclusivity that would have been negotiated in the letter of intent or term sheet, and covers the period from the signing of the acquisition agreement to the closing.
+For the most part, counsel should be able to handle this without much input from the investment professionals.
+If the seller(s) have any unusual structures or affiliates that might be able to negotiate a sale of the target, it would be a good idea to discuss this with counsel so that the exclusivity can be drafted to include them, but otherwise, leave this in the hands of competent counsel.

 ### Non-solicit and non-compete